 Packing ceramic dishware?
 Follow the steps and guide below to learn how to pack dishes and glasses.

 How to Pack Dishes

-1. Cushion – Before beginning to pack a box, first cushion the bottom of the box with crumpled up paper or other cushioning material (see above).
+1. Cushion – Before beginning to pack a box, first cushion the bottom of the box with crumpled up paper or other cushioning material to create a bottom layer (see above).
 After loading each level of dishes, add crumpled up padding to the corners or any empty gaps to prevent movement.
 Then add a thin layer of cushioning before starting a new level.

-2. Wrap – Laying the dish flat on a piece of packing paper (or other wrapping material from the above list), pull and fold the corners of the paper onto the top of the dish.
+2. Wrap – Start with the heaviest items.
+Laying the dishware flat on a piece of packing paper (or other wrapping material from the above list), pull and fold the corners of the paper onto the top of the dish.
 Depending on the amount of jostling the box may have to withstand, you may choose to individually wrap 4-5 dishes and then wrap them all in a bundle for added protection.

 3. Load – Load the wrapped dishes and bowls on their side in the moving box.
 Create a level layer of dishware.

 4. Repeat – Return to Step 1 and repeat for each layer of dishes, making sure that they fit snug in the box without empty space.